Havanese dog: Coat and color

+Havanese have a long and furnished double coat.
 The coat is long, soft, lightweight, and silky.
 The Havanese coat is slightly wavy, profuse, and undulating.
 Unlike other double-coated breeds, the Havanese outer coat is neither coarse nor overly dense, but rather soft and light.
 The undercoat is sometimes completely absent.
-The Havanese coat should be very soft, almost cool to the touch, like unrefined silk (compared to the Maltese coat, which feels like refined silk).
-However, in some dogs the coat can become too silky, looking oily.
-On the other end of the spectrum, Havanese coats can be too harsh or cottony, giving a frizzy appearance.
+The Havanese coat should be very soft, almost cool to the touch, like silk.